A wooden paddle, carved from a single piece of carefully chosen wood, is a joy to paddle with. It flexes during the stroke,

 than the other way round.

 My preferred woods are ash and cherry.
-The ash paddle illustrated below has seen many hundreds of miles in diverse waters over
+My own ash paddle has seen many hundreds of miles in diverse waters over

 There are several factors to take into account when tailoring a paddle to a paddler, including: